Jeffrey Jordan

 Jeffrey Michael Jordan (born November 18, 1988) is an American former basketball player who played for the University of Illinois and the University of Central Florida.
-He is the oldest child of retired Hall of Fame basketball player Michael Jordan.
-Jeffrey Jordan is the co-founder of Heir Jordan, a philanthropic foundation that he runs with his younger brother Marcus.
+The oldest child of basketball player Michael Jordan, he is the cofounder of Heir Jordan, a philanthropic foundation that he runs with his younger brother Marcus.

 High school

 Jeffrey Jordan was the subject of local and national media attention as a high schooler, and had three of his high school games shown nationally on ESPN in 2007.
 At Loyola, he was a starter for three years and was All-Catholic League twice.
 He was chosen for the 2007 Jordan Brand Classic.

-Jordan also played football in his tenth-grade year.

 College

 Jordan graduated from Loyola Academy on May 26, 2007.
 He received scholarship offers from Valparaiso and Loyola University Chicago, and was actively recruited as a preferred walk-on by Davidson, Penn State, Northwestern, and the University of Illinois.
 Jordan decided to play as a preferred walk-on at the University of Illinois and enrolled at the university in 2007 as a psychology major with an academic scholarship.
 On January 22, 2009, it was announced by the university that Jordan would receive a full athletic scholarship.

 On June 24, 2009, Jordan announced he was leaving the University of Illinois’ basketball team to focus on school and his "life after basketball".
 During the summer of 2009, he interned at Nike.
 Jordan later decided to return to the team, but after the 2009–10 season, he received a release to transfer to the University of Central Florida alongside his brother, Marcus.

 In January 2012, Jordan left the UCF team for "personal reasons".